Restaurant, Hotel, & Institutional Management BAAS Degree

 - Relevant experience.
 This degree includes 1,200 hours of hands-on workplace experience, including training in state-of-the-art classroom kitchens and labs and a 400 hour internship.

-- A business oriented focus.
+- A business-oriented focus.
 Texas Tech's BAAS in hospitality management equips you with a superior business education.
-You will get extensive training in communication, accounting, hospitality management practices, marketing, and law.
+You will get extensive training in communication, travel, accounting, hospitality management practices, marketing, and law.